 Licensing is handled exclusively by Artifex Software, Inc.

-Please contact us to inquire about a commercial license.
+Please fill out the form below to inquire about a commercial license.

 Open Source Licensing Basics